 “I love You, O Lord, my strength.”
 Let’s pray that in our lives.
 God, we love You.
 O, covenant-keeping, faithful, merciful, loving God, we love You.
 We worship You.
-We glorify You.
+Glorify You.
 We adore You.
 We exalt You.
-We enjoy You.
+Enjoy You.
 We bow before You.
 We thank You.
-We fear You.
+Fear You.
 We stand in awe of You.
 We love You, O Lord, our strength.

 God, I pray that You would show Your strength to all kinds of people who are listening to this right now or walking through all kinds of things, that today You would be their strength, that You would cause their hearts to cry out, “I love you, O Lord, my strength,” and that would be their prayer all day long, as it has been mine, all day long, reading this verse.

 I love You, O Lord, my strength.
-I love You, O Lord, my strength.
+Again.
+I love You.
+O Lord, my strength.
 We pray that.
 Simply and powerfully, we pray that.
 We love You, O Lord, our strength.